davenkin/andy-springboot4-template/adr/005_unified_request_process_flow.md

 Equipment equipment = equipmentRepository.byId(equipmentId, actor.orgId());
 ```

-4. `Equipment.onDelete()` is called to do some pre-deletion work such as raising domain events:
+4. `Equipment.onDelete()` is called to do some pre-deletion work such as raising DomainEvents:

 ```java
     public void onDelete(Actor actor) {